Jo Johnson Keynote Speaker

-He is also a Senior Fellow at the Harvard Kennedy School and President’s Professorial Fellow at King’s College, London, one of the UK’s leading research universities.
+He is a Senior Fellow at the Harvard Kennedy School and President’s Professorial Fellow at King’s College, London, one of the UK’s leading research universities.

 His experience inside and outside of politics gives him a unique perspective to comment on government policy, economics and well as the internal machinations of the British Government.
 In September 2019, Johnson resigned from the Cabinet citing “unresolvable tension” between his “family loyalty and the national interest”.
 He campaigned for the Remain side in the Brexit Referendum and is known to be at odds with the Prime Minister and his brother, Boris’, views on the European Union.

 His roles in Government have included Minister of State for Universities, Science, Research and Innovation, Minister of State for Transport, and Minister of State for the Cabinet Office.
-He is also amongst the youngest life members of the Privy Council.

 In the two years leading to the 2015 General Election, he worked directly for Prime Minister David Cameron as Head of the 10 Downing Street Policy Unit and Chair of the Conservative Policy Board.
-In this role, he ran the Prime Minister’s team of policy advisers and was responsible, among other duties, for writing the Conservative Party’s manifesto for the 2015 General Election.
+In this role, he ran the Prime Minister’s team of policy advisers and was responsible, amongst other duties, for writing the Conservative Party’s manifesto for the 2015 General Election.

 Prior to his election to Parliament in 2010, Jo spent 13 years at the Financial Times and won a number of awards for his journalism.
 These came from a variety of organisations, including the Foreign Press Association, the Society of Publishers in Asia and The Indian Express’s Excellence in Journalist Awards.